Political systems of Imperial China: Bureaucratisation of Local Officers

 During the reign of the Ming dynasty, in successive congruity with the Yuan dynasty, installed and enforced a provincial system in the southwest region, where residential officials received sponsorship from the central government.
 These residential officials, held by local factions, exercised their administration within their jurisdiction until the fall of the Great Ming.

 Official selection system

 Evolution of Official Selection

 The standard of Official Selection by familial history gradually developed to emphasize talent instead.
-This method would eventually progress to form the standard of public examinations, to which this mechanism of cultivating talent would be institutionalized, making examinations a notoriously rigorous process to accomplish.
+This method would eventually progress to form the standard of public examinations, to which this mechanism of cultivating talent would be institutionalized, making examinations a notoriously rigorous process.

 Imperial supervision systems

 Qin dynasty

 The central government set up the imperial historian, whereas the local government set up the imperial supervisor.

 Western Han dynasty

 Emperor Wudi of the Han dynasty set 13 prefectures as the supervision area, and set the provincial history department for supervision.